REDMED-X/OperatorsKit/KIT/EnumShares/README.md

 - 2\.
 Open the `x64 Native Tools Command Prompt for VS <2019/2022>` terminal.
 - 3\.
 Run the `bofcompile.bat` script to compile the object file.
 - 4\.
 In Cobalt strike, use the script manager to load the .cna script to import the tool.

-## Credits
-This project is based on the [GetWebDAVStatus](https://github.com/G0ldenGunSec/GetWebDAVStatus) BOF and created as a more user friendly version.